Wade Trophy

-The Wade Trophy is an award presented annually to the best upperclass women's basketball player in National Collegiate Athletic Association (NCAA) Division I competition.
+The Wade Trophy is an award presented annually to the best women's basketball player in National Collegiate Athletic Association (NCAA) Division I competition.
 It is named after three–time national champion Delta State University coach Lily Margaret Wade.
 The award debuted in 1978 as the first–ever women's national player of the year award in college basketball.
 State Farm Insurance sponsors the award, and the trophy is presented at the Women's Basketball Coaches Association (WBCA) National Convention.

-UConn has the most all-time awards with ten, and the most individual recipients, with seven.
-Maya Moore is the only player to win the Wade Trophy three times, accomplishing the feat in 2009 (only sophomore ever to win the award), 2010 and 2011.
+UConn has the most all-time awards with eleven, and the most individual recipients, with eight.
+Maya Moore is the only player to win the Wade Trophy three times, accomplishing the feat in 2009, 2010 and 2011.
 Other multiple award winners include Nancy Lieberman (1979, 1980), Seimone Augustus (2005, 2006), Brittney Griner (2012, 2013), Breanna Stewart (2015, 2016), Sabrina Ionescu (2019, 2020), and Caitlin Clark (2023, 2024).

 Baylor is in sole possession of second in total awards, and is in a second-place tie with two other schools for the most individual recipients.
 Three Baylor players have combined to win four awards.
 The other two programs with three individual recipients are Louisiana Tech and Texas, with all of each school's winners having received the award once.
 There have never been any ties for the award.

 Eligibility and criteria

-All academically eligible women's basketball athletes, except freshmen, in NCAA Division I qualify as candidates.
+All academically eligible women's basketball athletes, in NCAA Division I qualify as candidates.